Market & comparison education

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"What to check when AI-supported features shapes your app decision" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Buyer criteria: AI supported features" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to check when AI-supported features shapes your app decision", the cleanest version of this advice is intentionally narrow.
-In an iPhone reminder flow where the app should reduce decision fatigue, "What to check when AI-supported features shapes your app decision" is usually a practical decision rather than a promise hunt.
+For "Buyer criteria: AI supported features", the cleanest version of this advice is intentionally narrow.
+In an iPhone reminder flow where the app should reduce decision fatigue, "Buyer criteria: AI supported features" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether the next session should be shorter, so the first move should be observable: keep private notes focused on what was practiced.
-If that choice makes the next session easier to repeat for "What to check when AI-supported features shapes your app decision", the article has done its job.
-If.
+If that choice makes the next session easier to repeat for "Buyer criteria: AI supported features", the article has done its job.
+If "Buyer criteria: AI supported features" only creates more searching, pause before adding another routine.
+Orena.

 Section 2